-Jacob Nielsen joined Ropes & Gray in 2021 as a law clerk in the tax, employment & benefits practice group.
+Jacob Nielsen is an associate in Ropes & Gray's tax, employment & benefits department.
 During law school, Jacob served as a judicial intern for the Massachusetts Superior Court and worked as a research assistant focusing on the taxation of financial instruments.
 He also received an LL.M in Taxation and was a member of the Boston University Law Review.

 - Jacob Nielsen, “Textualism Without Tax Shelters: A Proposal for Integrating Judicial Anti-Abuse Doctrines with Textualism,” Boston University Law Review (September 2021)